401Midterm/401-midterm/README.md

 ### **Admin: Update Activity**

-To PUT (update) an activity (admin required):
+To PUT (update) an activity, enter the following command with an `admin token`:

 ```sh
 http PUT https://competeme-deploy.herokuapp.com/api/v1/activity/<activity _id> 'Authorization:Bearer <admin token>' [name=<string>] [location=<string>] [display=<true or false>]
 ```

-A PUT call (as admin) returns "No Content" with a 204 status code indicating it was succesful.
+A PUT call (as admin) returns "No Content" with a `204` status code indicating it was succesful.

 ### **Admin: Delete Activity**

-To DELETE an activity (admin required):
+To DELETE an activity, enter the following command with an `admin token`:

 ```shell
 http DELETE https://competeme-deploy.herokuapp.com/api/v1/activity/<activity _id> 'Authorization:Bearer <admin token>'
 ```

-A DELETE call (as admin) returns "No Content" with a 204 status code indicating it was succesful.
+A DELETE call (as admin) returns "No Content" with a `204` status code indicating it was succesful.

 ## Testing